 Combinatorial (Submodular) Information Measures

-I completed my Ph.D in 2015 from University of Washington, Seattle where I worked with Jeff Bilmes.
-I am excited in making machines assist humans in processing massive amounts of data, particularly in understanding videos and images.
+I completed my Ph.D. in 2015 from the University of Washington, Seattle where I worked with Jeff Bilmes.
+I am excited about making machines assist humans in processing massive amounts of data, particularly in understanding videos and images.
 I am interested in building intelligent systems which organize, analyze and summarize massive amounts of data, and also automatically learn from this.